NathanGallet/delight/README.md

 ]
 ```

+Run `mix deps.get`.
-Then run `iex -S mix` in order to launch the webserver.
+Run `iex -S mix` in order to launch the webserver.

 You can visit `localhost:4000/ranks` to see kpi for keywords `["microsoft", "apple", "amazon", "netflix", "google", "sony", "nintendo", "blizzard"]`.
 If you want a specific keyword, go to `localhost:4000/ranks/linux"` to see kpi for linux in this example.